Breaking Barriers: How UX Can Promote Health Equity & Inclusion

 • Addressing language barriers through multilingual interfaces: Digital health tools should keep the language simple and patient-friendly and incorporate multilingual interfaces that allow users to select their preferred language.
 This can help individuals who speak different languages access and understand the health information and services provided by digital health tools, making them more inclusive and accessible to diverse populations.

 • Providing health information for diverse populations: Digital tools should provide targeted health information that is relevant and culturally appropriate for diverse populations, and presented in a way that is easily understood and relevant to the socio-cultural background, health literacy level, and health needs of different users.
-Clearly providing value and explaining benefits of a medical treatment can help individuals from underprivileged communities better understand their health conditions, make informed decisions, and engage in self-care.
+Clearly providing value and explaining the benefits of medical treatment can help individuals from underprivileged communities better understand their health conditions, make informed decisions, and engage in self-care.

 • Ensuring digital health tools are inclusive for people with disabilities: Healthcare tools and platforms should be designed to be accessible for people with disabilities, including individuals with visual, auditory, cognitive, or motor impairments.
 It can be achieved by incorporating features such as alternative text for images, closed captioning for videos, keyboard navigation options, and larger font sizes, among others.